 8. Downward Facing Dog

 Downward facing dog is the “classic” yoga pose.
-In yoga it is known as the active resting posture.
+In yoga it is known as the active resting posture and can also help with relieving upper back pain.
 This yoga pose lengthens and strengthens muscles throughout the body at the same time.

 Start in a tabletop position.
 Tuck your toes and lift your knees as you press through the hands and straighten your legs raising your hips towards the ceiling.
 Essentially, you are in an upside-down V position.
 Your head and neck are relaxed as you draw your inner thighs toward the back of your mat.
 Hold this position for at least 10 breaths.